Netanyahu to address Congress on Wednesday, seeking to redirect American attention from Biden to the Middle East

 Some members of Congress have said they will not attend Netanyahu’s speech, either as a protest of the war or due to previously scheduled events.

-Vice President Kamala Harris, who is now the presumptive Democratic nominee, will not preside in her constitutional role as president of the Senate during Netanyahu’s address; Harris will be in Indianapolis Wednesday, and she is expected to meet separately with Netanyahu later this week.
+Vice President Kamala Harris, who is now the presumptive Democratic nominee, will not preside in her constitutional role as president of the Senate during Netanyahu’s address; Harris will be in Indianapolis Wednesday, but is planning to meet with Netanyahu on Thursday, a US official told CNN.

 Senate President Pro Tempore Patty Murray, a Washington state Democrat, also declined to preside over the speech.